bastijnv/hsdp-ade-demo/articles/gamma.md

 we will address this in more detail.
 In the remainder of this article we will test all four authorization grant flows to get an access token from the Authorization server.

 > Note that when we talk security doing everything over HTTP is not advised.
 In any real world scenario you should
 > route all your traffic over HTTPS.
-For the sake of keeping things simple in this series we will continue to
+For the sake of keeping things simple in this article we will continue to
-> use HTTP exclusively.
+> use HTTP.

 ## Source
 To get and build the source used in the remainder of this article you can checkout the GIT repo.